CAAPIM/apim-charts/charts/gateway/README.md

 # Layer7 API Gateway
-This Chart deploys the API Gateway v10.x onward with the following `optional` subcharts: hazelcast, mysql, influxdb, grafana.
+This Chart deploys the API Gateway v10.x onward with the following `optional` subcharts: hazelcast, mysql, influxdb, grafana, redis.

+## Bitnami Public Catalog Removal
+In preparation for the [Bitnami public catalog deletion](https://community.broadcom.com/blogs/beltran-rueda-borrego/2025/08/18/how-to-prepare-for-the-bitnami-changes-coming-soon), mysql, redis and grafana images have been temporarily switched to the bitnami legacy repository.

 ### Important Note
 The included MySQL subChart is enabled by default to make trying this chart out easier. ***It is not supported or recommended for production.*** Layer7 assumes that you are deploying a Gateway solution to a Kubernetes environment with an external MySQL database.